 *Prices and times are estimated.
 They can vary depending on the season and what type of vehicle you are shipping.

-Consider a few tips if you plan to use an Arizona vehicle transportation company to ship your car to this Four Corners state:
+Consider a few tips if you plan to use an Arizona auto transport company to ship your car to this Four Corners state:

-- Get rate quotes from multiple Arizona automobile transport companies: The best place to start is through rate quotes from several Arizona auto shipping companies, so that you can not only choose the one with the specific service that you are offering but also so that you can find the one that best fits your personal budget.
+- Get rate quotes from multiple Arizona auto transport services: The best place to start is through rate quotes from several Arizona auto shipping companies so that you can not only choose the one with the specific service that you are seeking but also so that you can find an auto shipping quote that best fits your personal budget.
 Note that your free quote may not be your final price since many companies have hidden fees.
-Reading online customer reviews when searching for transporters can point you to the right company while steering you away from the wrong ones.
-If you think you found the right company, check the BBB accredited review on that particular company prior to shipping, and take the complaints with a grain of salt.
-Make sure they are licensed and have the proper insurance.
+Reading online customer reviews when searching for transporters can point you to the right shipping company while steering you away from the wrong ones.
+If you think you found the right car shipping company, check the Better Business Bureau (BBB) accredited review on that particular company before shipping, and take the complaints with a grain of salt.
+Make sure the car shipping company is licensed and has the proper insurance.

-- Get your personal paperwork in order: From proof of insurance on your vehicle to a copy of the car title and your driver’s license, start to get this information in order once you opt for the Arizona vehicle transport company that you chose to ship your vehicle.
-The more prepared you are with your paperwork ahead of time, the quicker the process will go once you are dropping off your vehicle.
+- Get your personal paperwork in order: From proof of insurance on your vehicle to a copy of the car title and your driver’s license, start to get this information in order once you opt for the Arizona vehicle shipping company that you chose to ship your vehicle.
+The more prepared you are with your paperwork ahead of the time to ship, the quicker the car shipping process will go once you drop off your vehicle.

 - Prep your car for extreme heat: If you are traveling during the spring/summer months, be prepared for warmer temperatures.
-Depending on your make/model of car, you may need to take extra steps to transport your vehicle.
-For example, if you’ve opted for open transport, you may reconsider and opt for enclosed transport if you have an older or classic model, or if you have a vehicle with a custom paint job.
+Depending on your make/model of car, you may need to take extra steps to ship a car.
+For example, if you've opted for open transport car shipping, you may reconsider and opt for enclosed transport if you want to ship an older or classic model, or if you have a vehicle with a custom paint job.
 Be prepared to remove personal items from your car as well.